-When you’re facing a divorce, custody or other family law matter in Bucks County, PA, you can feel like your life is out of control.
-Taking it back starts with learning your legal rights and options.
+When you’re facing a divorce, custody or other family law matter in Bucks County, PA, you may feel like your life is out of control.
+Taking back control starts with learning your legal rights and options.
 Knowing where you’re headed can help too.
+We believe in empowering our clients with the knowledge they need to regain a sense of control.
 That’s why we’ll help you identify your goals and provide you with a roadmap to get you to the future you imagine.

 You’ll feel confident knowing you’re making the smart choice to have Cooley & Handy represent you in your divorce, custody other family law matter.
-Our Bucks County Divorce Lawyers have more in-depth experience in divorce, custody and family law than any other firm in the region, and a reputation for practical legal advice,
+Our attorneys can handle all types of family law matters, from the simplest to the most complex cases.
+With an average of twenty years’ experience, our Bucks County Divorce Lawyers have more in-depth knowledge in divorce, custody and family law than any other firm in the region, and a reputation for practical legal advice.

 Cooley & Handy’s divorce law offices are conveniently located in the heart of Bucks County, in Doylestown, PA in the Doylestown Agriculture Works building at 100 S. Main Street, Suite 201, Doylestown, PA 18901.
 There is ample parking and we are only three blocks from the Bucks County Justice Center.

 Does The Court Take Into Consideration a Child’s Preferences in a Custody Dispute?

 If you’re involved in a custody dispute in Pennsylvania, you might wonder how much your child’s preferences matter.
 Is your child allowed to tell the judge which parent he or she wants to live with?
 The answer is

 How Does the Court Determine Who Gets Custody in Pennsylvania?

 It is encouraging when parents involved in a custody dispute are able to reach an agreement amongst themselves.
 However, this is not